SolidRusT/srt-agent-api/README.md

-# srt-web-chat
+# srt-agent-api

 ## Overview

-`srt-web-chat` is a modular application that provides chat functionality using the `llama-cpp-agent` framework and various other features like API fetching and Wikipedia summaries.
+`srt-agent-api` is a modular application that provides chat functionality using the `llama-cpp-agent` framework and various other features like API fetching and Wikipedia summaries.

 ## Installation